 It’s this intermingling of technology and ancient tradition, set to unusually languid tempi, that sets the Dune soundtrack apart from so many other 1990s sci-fi video game scores, at times evoking the now retro-futuristic mood of 70s prog rock.
 “Opening” sets the score’s peculiar mood early on.
 Both futuristic and warm, its organ-like opening chords give way to irregular, full-bodied electronic (heart)beats, wooden percussion and harsher synths that subtly shift from interrupting the almost religious atmosphere to finally complementing it.
 Music fit for an extraterrestrial cathedral, “Opening” establishes both the soundtrack’s drifting atmosphere and its immense scale.

 For a game that’s ultimately about conquering a planet, the Dune soundtrack doesn’t deliver much in terms of outright action music, but it’s not without more pressing moments.
-“Too” carries a greater sense of urgency in its mix of wooden and electronic ostinati, while a four-note synth melody seems to underscore scouring the endless deserts of Dune in solitude.
-Suddenly, silvery arpeggios turn those endless sand dunes into an unexpectedly magical place, contrasting brilliantly with the arid atmosphere of the track’s A section.
+“Too” carries a greater sense of urgency in its mix of wooden and electronic ostinati, while a four-note synth melody underscores scouring the endless deserts of Dune in solitude.
+Suddenly, silvery arpeggios turn those endless dunes into an unexpectedly magical place, contrasting brilliantly with the arid atmosphere of the track’s A section.

 World map theme “Wake Up” is the closest that Picq comes to writing a march on this score.
 He steadfastly builds the cue over snare drums and electric bass rhythms into a composition that encompasses both the constant onward drive of conquest and the sheer majesty of gazing from above at a vast world.
 It’s a sensation that the music communicates far better than the game’s visuals.
 Indeed, as far as sci-fi game soundtracks go, few have evoked the enticing spell of living in another world as potently as Dune.

-One might assume that the Sega CD port would fall back on the redbook audio tracks from the Dune – Spice Opera arrange album, but that’s not the case.
+One might assume that the Sega CD port would fall back on the Red Book audio tracks from the Dune – Spice Opera arrange album, but that’s not the case.
 Instead, the game sticks to the original PC compositions, arranging them for the Sega Genesis’ YM2612 sound chip.
-The result are clearer and more forceful tones than what’s heard on the Ad Lib sound card version of Dune, which is most commonly referenced.
+The result is clearer and more forceful than what’s heard on the Ad Lib sound card version of Dune, which is most commonly referenced.
 However – as with the score’s Roland MT-32 version – more realistic and booming renditions don’t benefit music that thrives on its dream-like, hazy nature.
-As a result, Picq’s score feels heavy-handed and lacks that diffuse, all-enveloping ambience when rendered on an Roland MT-32 sound card or the Sega CD.
+As a result, Picq’s score feels heavy-handed and lacks that diffuse, all-enveloping ambience when rendered on a Roland MT-32 sound card or the Sega CD.

 - 01 - Sign Of The Worm (Opening) Picq, Stéphane 2:52